openfaas/faas-netes/chart/openfaas/README.md

 | `eventWorker.logs.format` | Set the log format, supports `console` or `json` | `console` |
 | `eventWorker.logs.debug` | Print debug logs    | `false` |

-### faas-idler (OpenFaaS Pro)

-Deprecated and replaced by the new autoscaler, which supports scale to zero.

 ### ingressOperator

 | Parameter               | Description                           | Default                                                    |